 1. The transaction should be provided the same or more due diligence than any other deal- more actually because of the significant threat posed to your personal net worth.

-2. The transaction should be arms length.
-Meaning even if the sellers are known to you, there are no short cuts.
-Hire the same service providers you would for any other deal; appraisal, closing, attorneys, environmental, etc.
+2. The transaction should be arm’s length.
+Meaning, even if the sellers are known to you, there are no short cuts.
+Hire the same service providers you would pay for any other deal; appraisal, closing, attorneys, environmental, etc.

-3. Listen to your attorney with respect to the assumption of existing debt.
+3. Listen to your attorney concerning the assumption of existing debt.
 Assuming a commercial loan has more thorns than any rose bush.
 Getting it right requires quality counsel.

-4. If DSC (Debt Service Coverage) is 1.0 or less ($1 of Net Operating Income to pay for $1 of monthly debt obligations) then you must have cash on hand to address any shortfall from day one.
+4. If DSC (Debt Service Coverage) is 1.0 or less ($1 of Net Operating Income to pay for $1 of monthly debt obligations), you must have cash on hand to address any shortfalls from day one.
 And for the next month, and the next if necessary.
-Otherwise you are dead in the water on the day of closing unless you have a source of funds for that unexpected, un-anticipated, yet immediate, $5,000 monthly negative).
+Otherwise, you are dead in the water on the day of closing unless you have a source of funds for that unexpected, unanticipated, yet immediate, $5,000 monthly negative).

 5. Identify and price property management.
 If you have no experience in property management, this is not the time or place to learn the trade.
-If you do have property management experience, great, cost out work and time required to address the asset.
-If the time required to manage is beyond your abilities, then you must hire a manager or PM company.
-Factor these cost in.
+If you do have property management experience, great, cost out work, and time required to address the asset.
+If the time necessary to manage is beyond your abilities, then you must hire a manager or PM company.
+Factor these costs in.

-Miss any of these steps and you, the original toast, will be as burnt as a pizza left in the oven overnight at 400 degrees.
+Miss any of these steps, and you will be as burnt as a pizza left in the oven overnight at 400 degrees.
 Note, this is just the starter list.
 Seek professional counsel every step of the way.